arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

   graph.
 But this data structure also implements `TypeResolver` so that our full inference can access the module's types too.
 * **`ScopedResolver`**.
 This is the one that is responsible for our actual full inference.
-Its named as it is because it is the only resolver that can really resolve things in any arbitrary scope.
+It's named as it is because it is the only resolver that can really resolve things in any arbitrary scope.
 Compare this to the `JsModuleInfoCollector` which only cares about the global scope of a module, because at least so far that's all we need to determine types of exports